 - The cost to produce additional copies is minimal

 - Delivery channels, such as online course delivery, is often outsourced

 - Do not develop a product until you know the niche and client needs.
-Watch for common problem/solution sets that you can create a packaged or productized solution for.
+Watch for common problem/solution sets for which you can create a packaged or productized solution.

 - Developing the initial product can take time

 - Be unique in a high-value niche, or you will be commoditized